fastapi/fastapi/docs/en/docs/alternatives.md

 This combination of Flask, Flask-apispec with Marshmallow and Webargs was my favorite backend stack until building **FastAPI**.

 Using it led to the creation of several Flask full-stack generators.
-These are the main stack I (and several external teams) have been using up to now:
+These are the main stacks I (and several external teams) have been using up to now:

 * <a href="https://github.com/tiangolo/full-stack" class="external-link" target="_blank">https://github.com/tiangolo/full-stack</a>
 * <a href="https://github.com/tiangolo/full-stack-flask-couchbase" class="external-link" target="_blank">https://github.com/tiangolo/full-stack-flask-couchbase</a>